Disney Store UK Now Charges A Return Fee: How It Works

 Disney Store UK Returns Policy 2026: Quick Navigation

-What's Changing with Disney Store UK Returns?
+What's Changed with Disney Store UK Returns?

 "From 3rd August 2026 there will be a £2.50 charge to return online orders to us, except for where a product is defective, where you have received a product in error, or where you are returning the product to us using your own label and postage."

-- Disney Store UK support page, June 2026
+- Disney Store UK support page

-Disney's official explanation for the change is brief and straight to the point:
+Disney's official explanation for the change is brief and straight to the point.

 "We don't make any price increases lightly and we feel this is necessary to continue providing the services that Disney Store Guests expect from us."